 The Funds may invest in the securities of other investment companies to the extent that such an investment would be consistent with the requirements of Section 12(d)(1) of the 1940 Act, or any rule, regulation or order of the SEC or interpretation thereof.
 Generally, a Fund may invest in the securities of another investment company (the "acquired company") provided that a Fund, immediately after such purchase or acquisition, does not own in the aggregate: (i) more than 3% of the total outstanding voting stock of the acquired company; (ii) securities issued by the acquired company having an aggregate value in excess of 5% of the value of the total assets of a Fund; or (iii) securities issued by the acquired company and all other investment companies (other than Treasury stock of a Fund) having an aggregate value in excess of 10% of the value of the total assets of a Fund.
 In addition, Section 12(d)(1) prohibits another investment company from selling its shares to a Fund if, after the sale (i) a Fund owns more than 3% of the other investment company's voting stock or (ii) a Fund and other investment companies, and companies controlled by them, own more than 10% of the voting stock of such other investment company.
-Section 12(d)(1) does not limit investments by investment companies in investment companies that are part of the same group of investment companies, subject to certain conditions.

 Section 12(d)(1)(G) of the 1940 Act, however, permits a fund, subject to certain conditions, to invest in acquired funds in the "same group of investment companies" ("affiliated funds"), government securities and short-term paper.
-In addition to the investments permitted by Section 12(d)(1)(G), Rule 12d1-2 permits acquiring funds to make investments in addition to affiliated funds under certain circumstances including: (1) unaffiliated investment companies (subject to certain limits), (2) other types of securities (such as stocks, bonds and other securities) not issued by an investment company that are consistent with the fund of fund's investment policies and (3) affiliated and unaffiliated money market funds.
+In addition to the investments permitted by Section 12 (d)(1)(G), Rule 12d1-2 permits acquiring funds to make investments in addition to affiliated funds under certain circumstances including: (1) unaffiliated investment companies (subject to certain limits), (2) other types of securities (such as stocks, bonds and other securities) not issued by an investment company that are consistent with the fund of fund's investment policies and (3) affiliated and unaffiliated money market funds.
 In addition to investments permitted by Section 12(d)(1)(G) and Rule 12d1-2, a Fund may invest in derivatives, subject to certain conditions, pursuant to SEC staff interpretations.